cswartzvi/hamilton/examples/feature_engineering/write_once_run_everywhere_blog_post/README.md

 4. See the commit history on this example, and see what was changed to accommodate the streaming context.
 You'll want to do something similar.

-# Pictures of the Hamilton DAG
+# Pictures of the Apache Hamilton DAG
 ## Batch
 ![batch](batch.png)
 ## Online